 PLAN YOUR YEAR-END GIVING WITH TPF!

-Give now — decide later with a donor-advised fund.
-If you are not sure what cause to support, you may want to consider opening a donor-advised fund, which lets you get a tax deduction in the year you make the gift and then decide on which charities to support later.
-New donor-advised funds can be established by 12 Noon Thursday, December 30.
+If you are unsure what causes to support, you may want to consider opening a donor-advised fund, which lets you get a tax deduction in the year you make the gift and then decide on which charities to support later.
+New donor-advised funds can be established by 12 Noon Friday, December 30.

 Please keep these important dates in mind to ensure your year-end gifts qualify for a charitable income tax deduction in the 2021 tax year:

-- Checks sent via carriers such as FedEx, UPS and DHL must be physically received at the TPF office on or before Thursday, December 30, 2021.
+- Checks sent via carriers such as FedEx, UPS, and DHL must be physically received at the TPF office on or before Thursday, December 29, 2022.

-- Gifts of appreciated stock and wire transfers of cash should be made by Thursday, December 23, 2021.
+- Gifts of appreciated stock should be made by Friday, December 23, 2022.
 Please note that transfers of mutual funds may take additional time so early notification of these gifts will help ensure a smooth transfer.
 Contact Senay Ataselim-Yilmaz at [email protected] or call 646.530.8988 for assistance with stock gifts and wire transfers.

 Below you will see some recommendations and suggestions for your year-end giving.

 Donor-advised fund holders may wish to recommend grants as part of year-end giving or as holiday contributions.
 In order for nonprofit recipients to receive grants in 2022, recommendations should be made by Friday, December 9, 2022 as long as the non-profit is a TPF partner in Turkiye or a tax-exempt organization in the United States.
 Donor-advised grant recommendations could be made by logging into your account online.
 Please note that the timing of donor-advised grants has no effect on your 2022 charitable income tax deductions since, for tax purposes, your charitable contribution was deemed completed at the time it was contributed to your donor-advised fund.